Hydrangea Nikko Blue, An Old-Fashioned Fave

 Japanese Painted Fern (Athyrium niponicum 'Pictum'): Dramatic blue-green-silver foliage, a short stature and spreading form make this a great choice for underplanting a Nikko Blue hydrangea.

-Landscape Design Ideas for Nikko Blue Hydrangeas
+Landscaping Ideas for Hydrangea Nikko Blue

 Foundation Planting: Plant Nikko Blue hydrangeas along the foundation of your home.
 Their lush green foliage and colorful blooms will enhance the curb appeal of your home.